Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 Statistical models are rarely well contextualized and evaluating them turns into a laundry list of observations and questions.
 Here we suggest a structured approach inspired by the law of threes.
 We use Wittgenstein's numbering system.

-This paper is not about building models; it is about how models should be framed and judged.
+This paper is not about building models.
+It is about how models should be framed and judged.

 Predictive models should be evaluated across three layers:
 1. Higher-order cognitive framing before modeling